pashampavan/organisation-event-management/README.md

-# Project Name
+# Organisation-Event-Management

 ## Description
-A brief description of your project.
-For example:
-This project includes a Node.js server and a React frontend application.
-The server handles backend logic, while the React app manages the user interface.
+This is MERN stack project to manage events,tasks and attendees in an organisation.
 ---

 ## Prerequisites